wangwenyou/obsidian-work-logger/README.md

 #### Manual Installation
 1. Download `main.js`, `manifest.json`, and `styles.css` from the [latest Release](https://github.com/wangwenyou/obsidian-work-logger/releases).
-2. Create a folder named `obsidian-work-logger` in your vault's `.obsidian/plugins/` directory.
+2. Create a folder named `work-logger` in your vault's `.obsidian/plugins/` directory.
 3. Paste the files into that folder.
 4. Reload Obsidian and enable the plugin in Settings.